 You’ve sent your CV across for what looks like a job you could do and in comes the good news – an interview request.
+This could either be an in-house interview, or more commonly in the current global situation, a video or telephone interview request.
 It’s normal to feel some nervous energy at this point, the internet is covered in tips and tricks to help you prepare for an interview and there is some great advice for getting over the nerves and giving you a good idea of what to expect.
 However, not all of this is games industry-specific.
-Here are some tips for an interview that could give you the edge over the competition.
+Here are some tips for all interview scenarios that will give you the edge over the competition.

 Research the company